chrismaltby/gb-studio-site/content/docs/music.md

 **Q: Can I play sound effects?**

-A: Not as of yet.
-The only way you can play sound effects is to play it as a music file, but that'll kill the current music and you'll have to restart it after the sound effect is done playing.
+A: Yes, with limitations.
+You can use the `Sound: Play Effect` script to play a limited sound effect without interrupting the song played by GBT Player.
+You can also make a sound effect .MOD file to be played one at a time.
+As of GB Studio 1.2.1, there is currently no way to mute a song's channel as the sound effect script plays.

 ## Tips